gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 ##### Operations

-This will open up a dialog showing all the Queues Mbean operations and allow execution of permissions allow.
+This will open up a dialog showing all the Queues MBean operations and allow execution of permissions allow.

 ##### Delete Address